CWillberg/Lectures/stream_wst_04/index.md

 [Video](https://www.youtube.com/watch?v=J0H0Nw44oA4)

 <details>
-<summary>Physical cause?</summary>
+<summary>Physical Cause?</summary>
 <div>

-- Static pressure is dependent on fluid velocity
+- Static pressure depends on the velocity of a fluid
-- Vapor bubbles form when the vapor pressure drops below a threshold
+- When vapor pressure is exceeded, vapor bubbles form
-- These bubbles move into regions with higher pressure and rapidly collapse
+- These bubbles move into areas of higher pressure and collapse instantly
-- Pressure and temperature spikes occur
+- Pressure and temperature peaks occur
 </div>
 </details>

 ---

-- Localized stress on the surface
+- Local surface stresses
-- These regions weaken and flake off
+- These areas fatigue and spall off
-- Surface is affected by:
+- Affects the surface
   - Efficiency reduction
   - Corrosion
   - Areas where cracks can initiate